overscore-media/stardew-valley-character-preview/README.md

 ##### Changing Colours:

 Click on any of the palette icons on the colour fields at the bottom of the window to change the colour of your character's shirt, pants, hair, or eyes.

 When the dialog pops up, use the provided colour picker to select a colour, then click outside the dialog or click the "x" button at its top-right (not the "X" to close the SVCP window, though) to close the dialog and ratify your colour selection.

 **After changing any attributes of your character preview, you will need to press the "Draw Character" button again to regenerate the preview**

+*You can remove the shirt and/or pants colour to revert your character to the default colour of whatever shirt/pants they're wearing*

 #### Known Issues:
   - Certain shirt indices aren't actually used in-game, so if selected the sprite will be broken/non-existent.
   - The pants directional sprites are... probably correct.
 It's hard to tell because the pants spritesheets are big and rather complicated.
   - Sometimes the tinting function messes with transparencies.
 Sometimes; hard to tell how/why.
-  - Once you select a colour for something, you can't "unselect" or revert it (other than resetting your character)

 #### Troubleshooting:
   - If in doubt, or if the loading circle won't go away, close and re-open the window, or press F5 to refresh the window (if available).